Dual Box Embeddings for the Description Logic EL++: Conclusion

-We developed \boxsqel, a novel embedding method for \el\ ontologies that adopts a box-based representation for both concepts and roles.
+We developed \boxsqel, a novel OWL ontology embedding method that adopts box-based representations for both concepts and roles.
 This representation is able to model complex logical constructs from \el\ and overcomes the limitations of previous approaches in representing roles and role inclusion axioms.
-We formally proved that our method is sound, i.e., correctly represents the semantics of \el, and performed an extensive empirical evaluation, achieving state-of-the-art results in subsumption prediction, protein-protein interaction (link) prediction, and approximating deductive reasoning.
-Furthermore, we introduced a new benchmark to evaluate the prediction performance of ontology embedding methods for subsumptions involving complex concepts.
+We formally proved that our method is sound, i.e., correctly represents the semantics of \el, and performed an extensive empirical evaluation, achieving state-of-the-art results in concept subsumption prediction, role assertion prediction, and approximating deductive reasoning.

-Limitations to our approach include that it is only applicable to \el\ ontologies and does not cover more expressive DLs such as $\mathcal{ALC}$ or $\mathcal{SROIQ}$.
-Moreover, it is entirely \textit{transductive} and does not work in an \textit{inductive} setting, where an ontology is extended with new assertions after training.

-For future work, we plan to explore new ideas to improve the deductive reasoning performance of our method by making better use of logical structure in the embedding space.
-We also plan to apply our model to other real-world life science applications such as gene-disease association prediction.
-Generally, we believe it is important to further study embedding approaches that incorporate logical structure, both to enable approximate logical reasoning and to complement purely data-driven machine learning techniques.

-\begin{ack} This work has been supported by eBay, Samsung Research UK, and the EPSRC projects ConCur (EP/V050869/1) and UK FIRES (EP/S019111/1).
-Mathias Jackermeier is funded by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems (EP/S024050/1). \end{ack}
+\begin{acks} This work was supported by Samsung Research UK (SRUK) and the EPSRC projects ConCur (EP/V050869/1), OASIS (EP/S032347/1), and UK FIRES (EP/S019111/1). \end{acks}